influxdata/telegraf/plugins/inputs/nfsclient/README.md

 #### NFS Operations

 Most descriptions come from Reference [[3](https://utcc.utoronto.ca/~cks/space/blog/linux/NFSMountstatsIndex)] and `nfs_iostat.h`.
-Field order is the same as in `/proc/self/mountstats` and in the Kernel source.
+Field order and names are the same as in `/proc/self/mountstats` and the Kernel source.

-Please refer to `/proc/self/mountstats` for a list of supported NFS operations, as it changes as it changes periodically.
+Please refer to `/proc/self/mountstats` for a list of supported NFS operations, as it changes occasionally.

 - nfs_bytes
     - fields: